Topics:

 Types of Permits

-• Plates are issued to an owner of a vehicle who is a person with a permanent disability; also issued to parent or guardian of a child with a disability if the child lives with parent or guardian.
+• Plates are issued to an owner of a vehicle who is a person with a permanent disability; also issued to parent or guardian of a child with a permanent disability if the child lives with parent or guardian.

 Back to top